Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Overview of Translation.md

 Data-flow analyzers typically solve a system of simultaneous set equations that are derived from the structure of the code being translated.

-Dependence analysis uses number-theoretic tests to reason about the values that can be
+Dependence analysis uses number-theoretic tests to reason about the values that can be assumed by subscript expressions.